VeriorPies/MineCloud/README.md

 ## Support this project
 A star will be appreciated ;)
-Also, please don't hesitate to contribute to the project if you have any cool ideas!
+Also, feel free to contribute to the project if you have any thoughts!